sadkowsk/codellama-Aug.2023/README.md

 > 2. _After long context fine-tuning, what maximum context lengths can Llama 2 and Code Llama support?_

 ## 1. Article Overview

+_tl;dr: The paper demonstrates methods to adapt a generalist LLM to specialized domains like code, handling new modalities like infilling, and improving social behavior._

 ### Problem
 Code generation is a common application of large language models (LLMs), and code-specialized models like Codex and AlphaCode show better code performance than general LLMs like GPT-3.
 However, the capabilities of these code-specialized models are impacted by their limited context sizes and lack of infilling.